bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 With this scheme the second yellow marble moves from column 1 row 2 to column 11 row 0.
 Said another way: it moves from column 1 row 2 to column <em>Original row (2) &times; Original total no. of columns (5) + Original column (1)</em> and the only row, 0.

-With the addition of another imaginary glokenspiel the same process can be demonstrated in three dimensions, this time labeled $x$, $y$, and $z$.
+With the addition of another imaginary glockenspiel the same process can be demonstrated in three dimensions, this time labeled $x$, $y$, and $z$.

 ![Colourful magnetic blocks, arranged in a cube, five wide, five high and five deep.
 There are arrows labelling the width, height, and depth as 'x', 'y' and 'z' respectively.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5x5-space-1-small-with-axes.webp)